 The story is ongoing, 42 years and twelve studio albums later.
 So is the ‘Garden Party’.
 And, even better, Mezzoforte is about to tour Europe in spring and winter of 2019.
 They will be in Mallorca, Madrid, Hengelo (NL), Alkmaar (NL), Zoetermeer (NL) Prague, Stockholm, Rödovre (DK), Sönderborg (DK) and Holbæk (DK).

 And they will be in Germany.
-Two Hanover gigs in early May are being confirmed right now.
-On May 5th, Mezzoforte will be burning down the house at the Quasimodo in Berlin.
-Their Bonn gig will take place on May 6th.
+On May 30th, 2019, Mezzoforte will be burning down the house at the Quasimodo in Berlin.

 Imanuel Marcus caught Mezzoforte’s Eythor Gunnarsson, who is suspected of spreading Icelandic Jazz-Funk all over the place.
 This is the interrogation: